Code-Institute-Submissions/milestone-46/README.md

     8. Finally, select the *Open App* button the top right of the screen to see your deployed application.

+### **AWS** FINISH THIS ??

+* To push the code to a Heroku and deploy it dynamically, follow the steps below.

+    1. Following on from **Local** deployment step 6 above, type the command 'git status' in the command line and check that the console reads:

+        ``` bash
+        Nothing to commit
+        working tree clean
+        ```

+    2. Next, create an App on Heroku.
+Log in to your previous Heroku account or set up a new one, select the *New* button on the top right of the screen, then select *Create New App*.

+    3. Name your app (usinb only lowercase characters and dashes) and choose the regional server that best suits your location.

+    4. Next, login to your Heroku account from your CLI using:

+        ``` bash
+        heroku login
+        ```

+        A browser window should open up where you can click to login to your account through your local IDE.
+If this does not open, select the link on the CLI with *ctrl + c* and open it manually.

+    5. Link your existing Git repository to Heroku by adding Heroku as a remote repository:

+        ``` bash
+        heroku git:remote -a <project-name>
+        ```

+    6. From now on you can push your code from the CLI with:

+        ``` bash
+        git push heroku master
+        ```

+    7. Set the necessary *Environment Variables*.
+Select the *Settings* tab, and then select the *Config Vars* button.
+Enter the KEY - VALUE pairs for your config variables here (e.g. SECRET_KEY, IP, PORT etc.)

+    8. Finally, select the *Open App* button the top right of the screen to see your deployed application.
 ___

 ## **Credits**